jcam/Image-Flex/README.md

 Using this full-resolution, unoptimized image would have negative performance impacts.

 #### Resizing your images
-**w parameter**
+**width parameter**

 Now suppose that you want to load that image at 400 pixels width, maintaining the aspect ratio.
-It's as easy as adding the `?w=400` query string parameter.
+It's as easy as adding the `?width=400` query string parameter.

 <sub>400x225 pixels</sub>
 ```
-https://[Distro ID].cloudfront.net/myimage.png?w=400
+https://[Distro ID].cloudfront.net/myimage.png?width=400
 ```
 This will return a resized and optimized image (AVIF or WebP, if supported by the browser).

-**h parameter**
+**height parameter**

-You can also add an `h` query string parameter to set the height.
+You can also add an `height` query string parameter to set the height.
 Note that it will maintain the aspect ratio.
-If an h is passed that doesn't match the old aspect ratio, it will exceed the requested size in one dimension or the other, not stretch or squash the image:
+If a height is passed that doesn't match the old aspect ratio, it will exceed the requested size in one dimension or the other, not stretch or squash the image:
 "Preserving aspect ratio, resize the image to be as small as possible while ensuring its dimensions are greater than or equal to both those specified."

 <sub>400x400 pixels, or slightly larger (leaving the designer to crop/stretch/letterbox/etc with CSS)</sub>
 ```
-https://[Distro ID].cloudfront.net/myimage.png?w=400&h=400
+https://[Distro ID].cloudfront.net/myimage.png?width=400&height=400
 ```

+**additional parameters**

+Parameters are set to match those used by directus, see the directus documentation here: [Directus Assets](https://docs.directus.io/reference/files/#custom-transformations)
+This implementation defaults to fit=outside, quality=95, withoutEnlargement=true, and the format is dynamic based on which formats the browser says it supports

 ## How It Works